 - A 10.
 I do not have a passport.
 Can I submit my application anyhow?

 - A 11.
 May I apply although I have not (yet) finished my current academic degree?

 Applying to a university abroad is usually a rather lengthy and complicated process.
 For your convenience, we have divided your progress in applying to the Abbe School of Photonics into three easy-to-master steps.
 Most of the steps can be done comfortably online.

 Step 1: Submitting your application (online)

 After you have completed your application file, you may submit your application.
 Your online application needs to be handed in until the deadline.
-At the end of this process you will receive the "Application for Admission" form which you have to print out, sign it and then (this has to be done only after beeing acepted by the ASP evaluation committee) send it as a scanned copy to - please note: this document HAS NOT to be sent to us via email only if you are accepted.
+At the end of this process you will receive the "Application for Admission" form which you have to print out, sign it and then (this has to be done only after beeing acepted by the ASP evaluation committee) send it as a scanned copy to - please note: this document has to be sent to us via email only if you are accepted.

 Please do not send any application data via post, unless we have specifically asked for it!

-After submission, the Selection Commission will make its admissions after the priority deadlines (January 31st and March 31st).
-This process lasts about 2-4 weeks.
+After submission, the Selection Commission will make its admissions after the priority deadlines.
+This process lasts about 4-5 weeks, respectively.

 If your application to the Abbe School of Photonics has been accepted, you will receive an Admission Letter.
 You will need this letter in order to apply for a visa at the German Embassy or Consulate.
 With this letter a detailed explanation (in German and English) is attached.
 This explanation contains specific information regarding the program, language requirements and costs.
 It will be sent via email only.